Hiker Shuttle Service

 Multi-Pitch Climbing Weekend

-BOOK NOW Dates Overview Itinerary Resources Expand your rock climbing skills and confidence with two full days of extended multi-pitch adventure!
+BOOK NOW Dates Don’t see the dates you’re looking for?
+Contact us, we may be able to add dates.
+Overview Itinerary Resources Expand your rock climbing skills and confidence with two full days of extended multi-pitch adventure!
 This course builds upon the skills taught in our Rock II: Intro to Multi-pitch Course.
-During these two days, we will savor panoramic vistas, enjoy beautiful rock routes, experience the thrill of air beneath … Read more
+During these two … Read more

 Mt.
 Whitney via the East Face